-This BLOG On Top Reasons For Mortgage Closing Delays And How To Close On Time Was UPDATED On July 16, 2017
+This BLOG On Reasons For Mortgage Closing Delays And How To Close On Time Was UPDATED And PUBLISHED On September 22nd, 2018

 Mortgage loan closings often do not happen on time due to many avoidable circumstances.

-- Most mortgage loan closing dates are kept on target, however, delays can occur.
+- Most mortgage loan closing dates are kept on target

-- A mortgage loan borrower can start by completing the online mortgage application as accurately as possible.
+- Borrowers can start by completing the online mortgage application as accurately as possible

-- Discrepancies listed on the mortgage application and documents provided are Reasons For Mortgage Closing Delays.
+- Discrepancies listed on the mortgage application and documents provided are Reasons For Closing Delays

 Do not apply for new credit or maximize credit cards during the mortgage process.

-Having multiple inquiries on credit report in a short period of time will alert the underwriter that consumers are desperate for credit and will scrutinize credit file more.
+Having multiple inquiries on credit report in a short period of time will alert the underwriter that consumers are desperate for credit:

 Purchase Of High Ticket Items And New Credit

 Do not purchase new items on your credit card because debt to income ratios will go up.